Hiwassee Island: Early settlement

-It is suggested that the Cherokee began as a Woodland culture (1000 BC – AD 1000), and had adopted a general Southeastern pattern after having assimilated some of the traits of the Mississippian culture (ca. 800 CE to 1600 CE).
+It is suggested that the Cherokee began as a Woodland culture (1000 BC – AD 1000) and had adopted a general southeastern pattern after having assimilated some of the traits of the Mississippian culture (ca. 800 CE to 1600 CE).
 Sustained interactions with whites began in the 17th century.
 The Cherokee, who were centered in the highlands of North and South Carolina into the 17th century, expanded into Tennessee during or after whites settled in the area.
 The Cherokee assimilated some of the cultural traits of the Europeans.

 After 1650, settlement by people of European descent impacted the lives of the Cherokee.
-Their population was reduced due to disease and warfare.
+Their population was reduced by disease and warfare.
 Some villages were abandoned as the Cherokee gravitated to arable land for crops and ranching.
 There were fewer labor-intensive mounds and townhouses.
 Deerskins were traded by the Cherokee for manufactured goods, like garden tools, paint, clothing, beads, ornaments, and rum.
-They also traded for weapons that made it easier to hunt deer for skins.
-By the early 1700s, about 50,000 skins were exported from Charleston, South Carolina.
+They also traded for weapons that made it easier to hunt deer.
+By the early 18th century about 50,000 skins were exported from Charleston, South Carolina.
 The weapons made them more successful combatants when at war.

 In the late 17th and early 18th centuries, shell gorget styles and burial pits were made on Hiwassee Island.
 Stones were used in mound construction and earth lodges were constructed for ceremonial purposes.
 The dead were buried in chambered tombs.
 They used rattlesnake motifs to decorate shell gorgets.